Ka nanakia hoki ‘ki’ te numeracy (Better than before)

 - identify barriers for Māori students’ numeracy achievement and identify numeracy needs of Māori students across disciplines

 - provide evidence for the design, implementation and evaluation of innovative and sustainable numeracy education models for Wānanga students and kaiako/teachers.

-A mixed method approach will be used, both qualitative and quantitative, which will include:
+A mixed method approach was used, both qualitative and quantitative, which included:

 - a literature review of adult numeracy teaching and learning